 Each year, the College presents a challenging stage musical at the Barnfield Theatre, Exeter.
 This annual production is a highlight of the school calendar and the standard is always extremely high.
 Music students of any age can choose to be in the orchestra, in the cast or help backstage.

-Previous productions include Sweet Charity, Les Misérables School Edition, Sweeney Todd and the south west premiere of The Addams Family.
+Previous productions include Sweet Charity, Les Misérables School Edition, Sweeney Todd and the south west premiere of The Addams Family, Into the Woods and Bugsy Malone.

-The production for March 2016 is Into the Woods.
+The production for March 2018 is The Battle of Boat.

 Students are also encouraged to take part in the various events that occur in the school calendar such as the annual Carol Service, ‘Festival on the Field,’ assembly performances and other performance opportunities that occur throughout the year.